markoleptic/EncounterPlanner/UserGuide.md

 -   A time relative to the start of the encounter
 -   A time relative to a combat log event

+> [!NOTE]
-**Note**: Phase based assignments are not currently supported.
+> Phase based assignments are not currently supported.
 However, combat log event assignments can accomplish the same thing.

 **Time Relative to the Start of the Encounter**